KaoutharBousbaa1/Kestra_NarutoAI/README.md

    - Place this file in your Kestra Project directory where the Docker-compose file is located for better organization.

 4. **Assign Roles to the Service Account:**
+    If you haven't already assign roles to your Service Account:
    - Go to the IAM & Admin Console and click on "IAM".
    - Find your service account in the list and click the pencil icon to edit it.
    - Click "Add Another Role" and add the following roles: